isc-projects/kea/doc/sphinx/arm/hooks.rst

 the `Hooks Developer's Guide section of the Kea Developer's Guide
 <https://reports.kea.isc.org/dev_guide/df/d46/hooksdgDevelopersGuide.html>`__.

+Some hooks use user context to set the parameters.
+See :ref:`user-context-hooks`.

 Notes:

 -  The full path to each library should be given.